anuraghazra/github-readme-stats/readme.md

 Github Readme Stats contains several Vercel environment variables that can be used to remove the rate limit protections:

-*   `CACHE_SECONDS`: This environment variable takes precedence over our cache minimum and maximum values and can circumvent these values for self Hosted Vercel instances.
+*   `CACHE_SECONDS`: This environment variable takes precedence over our cache minimum and maximum values and can circumvent these values for self-hosted Vercel instances.

 See [the Vercel documentation](https://vercel.com/docs/concepts/projects/environment-variables) on adding these environment variables to your Vercel instance.